 }) => <A, E, R>(self:Effect.Effect<...>) =>Effect.Effect<...> (+1overload)

-This function enables you to handle timeouts by triggering a specific error,
+This function allows you to handle timeouts in a customized way by defining a

 @see ― timeout for a version that raises a TimeoutException.